vasilis-lts/React-Router-Redux-Auth/README.md

 # React-Router-Redux-Auth

-A boiler-plate that contains a simple setup of a client auth react-router and redux
+A boiler-plate that contains a simple setup of a client auth with react-router and redux

 Sass included!